What You Need to Know About The Eleven Plus Exam In Buckinghamshire

-The BGC has an opt-out system for the eleven plus in the region.
+The BGC has an opt-out system for the 11+ in the region.
 That means students attending state primary schools in the county are required to take the test unless their parents withdraw them from it.

 Students from private schools and from outside the county must apply to take the eleven plus exam in Bucks.